JinJinJinT/Yelling/README.txt

 3. make it not hackable

 REQS for a V3:
-1. lmao u gotta know how to make a public fucking server dummy
+1. make public server
 2. I cry in front-end pain

 Maybe have a Version 3-(psuedo)
-1. I borrow some stuff from other things so I don't have to make the front and back-end on my own until I can figure that shit out.
+1. I borrow some stuff from other things so I don't have to make the front and back-end on my own until I can figure that out.

 ---------------------